Welcome to SP! -

 Route Description

-You could probably "spider-walk" just below and around the top lip of the butte to get different vantages but be aware the butte retains a fine coating of sand.
+You could probably just "spider-walk" below and around the top lip of the butte to get different vantages but be aware the butte retains a fine coating of sand.
 So if you slip, there isn't much to grab onto.
-I wouldn't recommend this unless there were holds present.
-The north side gets quite steep actually.
+I wouldn't recommend this unless one could find holds.
+The north side gets quite steep but holds two granuaries.
+The easiest way to attain the summit cap is from the southeast.

 To gain the top of the smaller unnamed butte, it is also only a .25 mile spur to its' top.